Value-Based Management Helps Companies Prosper in the Fiercely Competitive World

 , Annamari Typpö

-The Diploma in Corporate Financial Management introduces non-finance executives and managers to all the key aspects of financial analysis and value based management.
+The Finance for Non-Finance Executives program introduces all the key aspects of financial analysis and value based management.
 You will learn the fundamentals of finance: how to read financial statements, how to analyze them, the concepts of discounting and net present value and other techniques that companies use when evaluating investment opportunities.

 You will learn how companies are valued in financial markets, what affects their value and how you can make decisions that increase company value.
 We will also discuss companies’ financing options and learn about tools to analyze mergers and acquisitions.
 After the program, you will be better positioned to participate in a company’s financial decision making and contribute to its management in a value creating manner.